Drewfore/snowvis/README.md

 ## Features

-Not yet mobile phone friendly, but should be responsive enough for desktop, laptops and tablets.
-On a mobile the map will be hidden and only stats shown at this stage.
+Not yet mobile phone friendly with a map, but is still usable across all devices.
+At this stage on a mobile you will still see the date, stats and be able to select a season.
+In the future it will be nice to still scroll through the days with a map interface front and centre.

 ## FYI